absorensen/numbers_go_brrrr/README.md

 [ray/path tracing][1], [computer vision][5], [gpus][2] and other numerically based non-sense.
 Click any of the links for a spiffy video which should give you a quick introduction.

-I did a prototype course based on an earlier version of this website, which can be found [here][0].
+I did a [prototype course][0] based on an earlier version of this website.
 The material was being written during the course, so I wouldn't follow everything 1-to-1.

 The material comprising the guide is divided into 7 modules.